JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/monstrosity/megapede-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/11
+- ttrpg-cli/monster/cr/11
-- monster/size/gargantuan
+- ttrpg-cli/monster/size/gargantuan
-- monster/type/monstrosity
+- ttrpg-cli/monster/type/monstrosity
 aliases: ["Megapede"]
 ---
 # Megapede
 *Source: Boo's Astral Menagerie p.
-36*
+36, Light of Xaryxis*

 Megapedes are enormous centipedes that can be as much as 150 feet long, though most specimens top out at between 100 and 120 feet.
 Their dozens of legs are each 5 feet long and tipped with flexible claws, and they have fur-covered carapaces.
 A megapede that lives in a sandy environment often buries itself in the sand and waits for prey to wander nearby, but megapedes also nest in cavernous underground chambers.